macieklad/tailwind-sass-syntax/README.md

+> **Warning**
+> This project is not actively maintained and is kept for legacy reasons.
+Use the official vscode tailwind extension

 # tailwind-sass-syntax

 Simple extension that adds tailwind grammar rules for scss and sass files to allow for framework directives syntax highlighting.